The Mediation Process

 Mediation saves time.

 A litigated divorce often takes six months to two years to complete.
-Mediation avoids a long, drawn-out court battle, and usually takes a few weeks to a few months to complete.
+Mediation avoids a long, drawn-out court battle, and usually takes only a few months to complete.

 Mediation saves money.